 Nielsen engages with government officials, industry associations and experts on public policy issues important to our business and to our clients’ businesses.
 We anticipate and identify legislative and regulatory developments, work with internal and external stakeholders to develop policy positions and engage with policymakers to ensure our views are considered.
 We promote DATA FOR GOOD℠ by sharing both data and our insights about markets and consumers in the public policy arena.

-Joseph Fortson, Senior Vice President, Government Relations and Public Policy
+Joseph Fortson, SVP Government Relations and Public Policy

 Contact us at email@example.com